 Dtp stated that its entertainment's business activities are concentrated in four pillars: game development, game publishing and distribution, children's software publishing and distribution, and general distribution services.

-In 2009 the company has a staff of over 180 employees at its offices in Hamburg.
-Dtp today develops and publishes entertainment software for various platforms and distributes its products across a broad range of market platforms through a global network of partners.
+In 2009 the company had a staff of over 180 employees at its offices in Hamburg.

 In April 2012 the company had to file for insolvency and ceased activity in December 2012.